 Ms. Tippett: But I think both, right?
 Aren’t you saying, I mean — both…

 Rabbi Lau-Lavie: No, it’s absolutely both.

 Ms. Tippett: I mean you wrote that “We chant the ancient words as did our ancestors before us, fragile, human, hopeful, honest in our return to this place, this time, this word, on our journey.”

 Ms. Tippett: Right.
-And we weren’t — I mean you and I could talk about an hour, for an hour, but I mean we weren’t there before, either, and weren’t quite as conscious as we should have been about how many people were left out and how many things had been happening that flew in the face of these values.
-There’s a real, kind of natural, human pattern at work right now, which is, change does happen at different paces for different people, and there’s kind of a classic reaction.
+And we weren’t — I mean you and I could talk for an hour, but we weren’t there before, either, and weren’t quite as conscious as we should have been about how many people were left out and how many things had been happening that flew in the face of these values.
+There’s a real, natural human pattern at work right now, which is, change does happen at different paces for different people, and there’s kind of a classic reaction.
 But it’s a reaction to change that is underway.
 So in that sense, maybe we shouldn’t be so surprised, because the magnitude of the changes — of mentality, of behavior, of values, of imagination — they’re vast, and they’re happening on so many different levels right now.